-Six studies were available evaluating the association between glyphosate exposure and risk of NHL.
+Six studies were available evaluating the association between glyphosate exposure and risk of NHL in the initial evaluation presented to the SAP in December 2016.
+Since that time, a recent analysis of the AHS cohort has been published (Andreotti et al., 2017), which included evaluation of NHL.
 Effect estimates for ever/never use ranged from 1.0-1.85 in adjusted analyses with none reaching statistical significance (Figure 3.2).
-Two of these studies did not adjust for coexposures to other pesticides (McDuffie et al., 2001; Orsi et al., 2009).
-Many of the evaluated studies had limited power due to small sample sizes, which resulted in large confidence intervals and reduced the reliability of the results to demonstrate a true association.
+Two of these studies did not adjust for co-exposures to other pesticides (McDuffie et al., 2001; Orsi et al., 2009).
+Many of the evaluated studies were limited by small sample sizes, which resulted in large confidence intervals and reduced the reliability of the results to demonstrate a true association.
 Meta-analyses were performed by IARC (2015) and Chang and Delzell (2016) using these results for the ever/never use metric.
 Both analyses reported similar meta-risk ratios ranging from 1.3-1.5, depending on the effect estimates and studies included in the analyses.
-All meta-analysis estimates reported were non-statistically significant except the meta-risk ratio reported by IARC (2015), which was borderline significant with the lower limit of the 95% CI at 1.03.
+Any of the meta-analysis estimates that were statistically significant were all borderline with the lower limit of the 95% CI just slightly over 1.
+For example, the lower 95% confidence limit reported by IARC (2015) was 1.03 and the lower 95% confidence limit displayed in Figure 3.2 generated by the agency is 1.01.
 It should also be noted that publication bias may play a role in this evaluation given there is a tendency to only publish positive results and potential concerns regarding glyphosate have only been raised in recent years.